rtrujillor/angular2-poc/README.md

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

-It's been extended with testing support so you can start writing tests immediately.
+It's been extended with testing support so you can start writing tests immediately, and has been reestructured to organize  the source files better

 **This is not the perfect arrangement for your application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular 2**